General

 How Does Inventory Accuracy Impact Cart Abandonment?

 Buyers who receive a cancel email or a nine-day delivery promise do not return with the same trust.
 Inventory data that reflects true network-wide availability, down to the hour, is the foundation for checkout promises that hold.
+This is where real-time inventory visibility—powered by integrated ERP, WMS, and OMS systems—becomes non-negotiable for high-volume operations.

 The Ghost Inventory Problem